openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 # Introduction

 This specification extends OpenID Connect with the concept of a _Self-Issued OpenID Provider_ (Self-Issued OP), an OpenID Provider (OP) which is within the End-User’s control.
-Using Self-Issued OPs, End-Users can authenticate themselves with self-issued ID Tokens and present self-attested claims directly to the RPs.
+Using Self-Issued OPs, End-Users can authenticate themselves with Self-Issued ID Tokens and present self-attested claims directly to the RPs.
 Self-Issued OPs can also present cryptographically verifiable claims issued by the third parties trusted by the RPs, when used with separate specifications such as [@!OIDC4VP], or Aggregated and Distributed Claims defined in Section 5.6.2 of [@!OpenID.Core].
 This allows End-Users to interact with RPs, without RPs interacting with claims issuers.

 End-user control does not imply the Self-Issued OP is entirely locally hosted on an End-user's device, the End-user may also rely on a service provider to host her Self-Issued OP.
 Consequently, there are different ways to implement a Self-Issued OP: the Self-Issued OP can completely run on a End-user device; it might utilize cloud components; or it might completely run in the cloud.